izziaraffaele/generator-webcomposer/README.md

 You'll need to install it with `gem install sass`.
 If you find your css build results are empty, update your sass gem.

 Now, when everything is ready, run the `watch` task and begin to develop your application.
+This task will make a first build of your assets and then watch for file changes.

 ```
 $ gulp watch
 ```